In healthcare, instant access to patient data could be critical. If doctors can’t get the patient’s

 because legacy systems store images such as X-rays to a picture archiving and communication system

 storage system may be corrupt and unusable.
-Healthcare organizations need modern data solutions
+Healthcare organizations also need modern data solutions

 that can guard against this kind of data degradation.